Reaching maximum efficiency in quantum Stirling engines using multilayer graphene

+Several studies have proposed graphene-based systems, including quantum dots and multilayer structures, as promising candidates for quantum engines~\cite{ mani2019designing, singh2021magic, myers2023multilayer, WOS:000964790300001, WOS:000387051100002, WOS:000354339000044, WOS:000309268500009, cjlz-lrd6}.
+While these pioneering works offer valuable insights, they predominantly rely on Boltzmann statistics~\cite{pena2020quasistatic,myers2023multilayer,myers2022quantum,singh2021magic}.
+By neglecting the fermionic nature of the electronic working fluid and assuming charge neutrality, the lack of quantitative accuracy of their results and the narrow focus of their setting call for a reexamination.

-This study examines the quantum Stirling cycle using monolayer, AB-stacked bilayer, and ABC-stacked trilayer graphene under perpendicular magnetic fields as the working medium.
-By incorporating Fermi–Dirac statistics into the thermodynamic description, the analysis provides a realistic account of electronic population dynamics, particularly at low temperatures and finite doping, extending beyond the idealized charge-neutrality point and enhancing the relevance of the results to experimental conditions.
-Within a grand-canonical formalism, thermodynamic quantities such as internal energy and entropy are evaluated, accounting for the symmetries specific to each multilayer configuration.
+This study examines a quantum Stirling cycle implemented in monolayer, AB-stacked bilayer, and ABC-stacked trilayer graphene under perpendicular magnetic fields as the working medium.
+Employing a low-energy Landau-level description and Fermi--Dirac statistics at finite doping, we correct the previous studies, expand they scope beyond the charge-neutrality point, and provide a thermodynamic analysis more closely aligned with experimentally accessible conditions \cite{PhysRevB.93.115424,rp3q-svws}.
+Within a grand-canonical framework, we evaluate key observables such as internal energy and entropy while explicitly accounting for the degeneracies specific to each multilayer configuration.

-The chemical potential \(\mu\) is determined self-consistently throughout the cycle to ensure particle-number conservation, enabling a consistent realization of the Stirling cycle with the magnetic field as the external control parameter and the system evolving through isothermal and isomagnetic strokes.
-The analysis reveals that the distinct Landau levels spectra of monolayer, bilayer, and trilayer graphene systems determine the heat exchanged during the cycle and, consequently, the resulting efficiency and performance.
-Among these systems, AB-stacked bilayer graphene provides the most favorable regime, combining high efficiency with finite work output.
+A central motivation of this work is to clarify how the microscopic Landau--level structure of mono-, bi-, and trilayer graphene shapes the performance of a quantum Stirling cycle.
+We show that the stacking-dependent spectra of these multilayers can naturally produce parameter regimes in which the Stirling efficiency approaches the Carnot bound while still delivering a finite amount of energy per cycle in the reversible, quasistatic limit (and thus zero power), without relying on quantum criticality or ideal regenerative mechanisms.
+This highlights the role of stacking order as a physically meaningful variable for controlling the thermodynamic response of quantum heat engines.

 The structure of the paper is as follows.
 Section \ref{sec:method_and_methods} introduces the theoretical framework and the Landau level spectra for graphene with different multilayer stackings.
-Section III derives the thermodynamic functions required to implement the Stirling cycle.
-Section IV presents the analysis of efficiency and work output across different regimes.
-Finally, Sec.~V presents the conclusions with a summary and possible extensions.
+Section \ref{Thermodynamic_Description} derives the thermodynamic functions required to implement the Stirling cycle.
+Section \ref{sec:results} presents the analysis of efficiency and work output across different regimes.
+Finally, Sec.~\ref{sec:conclusion} presents the conclusions with a summary and possible extensions.